7 Rules A World-Famous Facialist Taught Me For Better Skin

 One thing Keren would always recommend leaving to the professionals is pore extraction, using either metal tools or your hands.
 Digging at spots and blackheads could push bacteria sitting on your skin deep inside pores, potentially making the breakout worse and causing scarring or pigmentation.
 Keren suggests layering a spot treatment on top of any breakout (big or small) to bring it down, and letting your face do the rest naturally.

-Try Medik8 Blemish SOS Rapid Action Target Gel, £21, which contains spot-busting salicylic acid, Zitsticka Killa, £27 (patches that cover and treat spots), or CeraVe Blemish Control Gel, £12.50, with salicylic acid and oil-reducing niacinamide.
+Try Medik8 SOS Rapid Action Target Gel, $49, which contains spot-busting salicylic acid, Zitsticka Killa, $39.99 (patches that cover and treat spots), or Alpha H Clear Skin Blemish Control Gel, $35, with salicylic acid and oil-reducing niacinamide.